 It is assumed that errors are detected by reception of a message.
 This implies that Functional errors are specified in more detail than message formatting errors (EDIFACT or XML).
 FMS specify more detail on the functional level with respect to:

-Status of a Data Item: a EDIFACT data element can be optional, whereas the related Data Item of an FMS is required;
+Status of a Data Item: an EDIFACT data element can be optional, whereas the related Data Item of an FMS is required;

 Code values: code values are specified at functional level, with the exception of those codes that are specific to EDIFACT (e.g. qualifier values);